 Probably its most famous claim to fame in the past twenty odd years is that it can naturally help reduce spots and acne.

 Its antibacterial properties work wonders on those irritating blemishes that can plague us from our teenage years and well into adulthood.

-If you have ever suffered with an infection of fungus on your nails, you’ll understand how embarrassing it can be.
+If you have ever suffered from an infection of fungus on your nails, you’ll understand how embarrassing it can be.
 But did you know that Tea Tree Oil can actually help treat nail fungus?
-It is recommended to apply it neat on a daily basis until it clears ups, and to wash your hands afterwards to avoid spreading the fungus further.
+It is recommended to apply it neatly on a daily basis until it clears ups and to wash your hands afterwards to avoid spreading the fungus further.

 It won’t clear up overnight and could take a few months but it is a healthier and more natural way to treat this problem.

 Now it’s clear we have established the antibacterial benefits of Tea Tree Oil so far, but there is more.
 It is a super handy oil to have within your first aid kit because it can soothe skin inflammation, it can be used to disinfect, and treat minor cuts/scrapes as it kills any bacteria that could get into a wound.